Wondering how to build a marketing funnel?

 Top Of The Funnel (TOFU)

-Instead of a hard-sell, you should focus on providing information that is relevant to your audience and relationship-building.
+Instead of a hard sell, you should focus on relationship-building and providing information that is relevant to your audience and relationship-building.

-Here are some top-of-the-funnel marketing tactics that can help you reach a large number of people.
+Here are some top-of-the-funnel marketing tactics that can help you know how to build a marketing funnel and reach a large number of people.

 Social Media Outreach